-- Cancellations prior to six months before the internship begins are accepted without cancellation fee (i.e., the deposit will be refunded in full).
-Cancellations between six and three months before the start of the internship will be charged a cancellation fee of 50% (50% refund of deposit).
+- Cancellations prior to six months before the internship begins are accepted without cancellation fee (i.e., the total fee excluding the non-refundable deposit will be refunded in full).
+Cancellations between six and three months before the start of the internship will be charged a cancellation fee of 50% (50% refund).

 - Cancellations less than three months before the start of the internship will only be refunded to 25%.

 Please make sure that the dates you indicate in your application suit your schedule and budget before applying.

 Please let us know of any changes or cancellations as soon as possible so that we are able to welcome another applicant.

 Yes!
 While you can obtain a visa at any border upon arrival, we recommended obtaining one through the Mozambican Embassy in your home country in advance of your departure.
 The border visa is a 30-day, single-entry visa and costs ~$80 US.
 If you wish to stay longer than one month, you will need to apply at an embassy in your home country to obtain a single-entry visa that can be extended in Maxixe (100km north of Zavora), or a multiple-entry tourist visa for 90 days (this requires a trip to the border every 30 days at your own cost).

 **Please contact us to discuss your visa options prior to your trip to Zavora as different countries have different requirements **